Katya Berger

 Katya Bebb Cobham (Berger) (born 13 December 1966) sometimes credited as Katia Berger or Katja Berger, is a film actress.

 Biography

 Katya Berger was born on 13 December 1966 in London, England.
 She is the daughter of Hugh Russell Bebb and Croatian singer and actress Hanja Kochansky.
 She is the step-daughter of veteran Austrian actor William Berger, known for his roles in Spaghetti Western.
 Katya's half-brother is former child actor Kasimir Berger, and she is the step-sister of actress Debra Berger.

 She appeared in a series of films from 1978 to 1983, often in very sexually explicit roles and scenes.
 After a hiatus of over two decades from acting, she returned to the screen in Ingrid Gogny's short film, 13/14.

 She quit acting to be a stay-at-home mom of two children with her husband.
-Her daughter, Maleah Sky Cobham, works as a lifeguard most summers and attends university in the state of Pennsylvania as an education major.